 Students at Briarwood have average to above average intellectual ability, but have not reached their academic potential in traditional school environments.

 Students at Briarwood have average to above average intellectual ability, but have not reached their academic potential in traditional school environments.
 The Briarwood School offers direct interventions for students with diagnosed learning differences/disabilities such as dyslexia, dyscalculia, dyspraxia, speech/language disorders, written and expressive language disorders.
 Additional diagnoses addressed through accommodations include attention-deficit hyperactivity disorder and processing disorders as they relate to academic issues.

 At Briarwood, we take the utmost care to admit students who will benefit from our program.
 Our mission is to help students reach their maximum potential through diagnostic-prescriptive instruction in a structured academic environment.
 Our goal is to build lifelong learners, with success through college, career and beyond.

 Our goal is to build lifelong learners, with success through college, career and beyond.

-Take a tour of Briarwood.
+We invite you to take a tour of Briarwood.
 All group tours begin at 9:00 a.m. and last approximately an hour and a half.
 Private tours may be scheduled by appointment.
-Call the school office at (281) 493-1070.
-At the time of your tour, you will receive a packet of information about the school.

 Here is a list of Briarwood’s scheduled tour dates.
 You can also register for a tour by clicking on the “Inquire” button below and “Select a Tour.”

-- Recent testing (completed within the past two years) and other documentation such as the following:
+Recent testing (completed within the past two years) and other documentation must be uploaded through the Admissions Portal.

 - Psycho-educational testing